mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 ### Server-side filter

-As with the sort feature, filtering can be run server side by setting the `filterMode` prop to `server`, and implementing the `onFilterChange` handler.
+Filtering can be run server-side by setting the `filterMode` prop to `server`, and implementing the `onFilterModelChange` handler.

 ```tsx
 <DataGrid